 - Removed any items that are difficult to disinfect from the common areas and treatment rooms

 - Closed the waiting area, only allowing patients to enter the building

 - Barrier placement in and around the administrative area

-- Introduced HOCl (Hypochlorous Acid) as an additional disinfectant
+- Introduced fogging machines with HOCl (Hypochlorous Acid) for air sanitation and as an additional disinfectant

 - Optimized our vacuum systems